Julian-Bio0404/Gaman/README.md

 ### Posts
   + **Post**
-    + Create a Post with a description, pictures, videos, location, feeling, tag users and choosing privacy between public or private.
+    + Create a Post with a description, pictures, videos, location, feeling, tag users and choosing privacy between public or private as a user, club or brand.
     + Post detail
     + Update or delete a post,
     + React or share a post of a user
-    + List posts of users followed
+    + List posts of followed
-    + List post's reactions
+    + List post's reactions (all, likes, loves, angries, sad and curious, haha)
  + **Comment**
     + Create, update or delete a comment on post
     + Comment detail